icgrp/bert/docs/tutorials/sdksetup.md

 Then, browse to the .hdf file in your working directory (you copied above) in the 'Target Hardware Specification' field.
 It will then fill in the hardware projct name based on that.

-AMD: *I think you need to add: Now click finish.'
-Then another apply or finish.
-I was looking for the stuff on the left side that doesn't come up until you complete out of these things you are in.*
+Now click finish.

 ![Example of new application project](../images/newplatform.png)

+Now click finish again and you are brought back to the Project Explorer.
 At this point you should have three items in the SDK left-side Project Explorer pane.
 The first will be 'design_1_wrapper_hw_platform_0' and is the hardware for the project.
 The second will be 'huffman_demo` which is the software application for the project.
 The third will be 'huffman_demo_bsp' and is the board support package.

 # Stuff Left Over We Might Need from Before And Don't Want to Delete Yet
 ## 1. Export hdf from Vivado